facebookincubator/velox/velox/docs/configs.rst

    * - file_handle_cache_enabled
      - bool
      - true
      - Enables caching of file handles if true.
-Disabled caching if false.
+Disables caching if false.
 File handle cache should be disabled if files are not immutable, i.e. file content may change while file path stays the same.

 ``Amazon S3 Configuration``